irriss-nn/irriss-nn/README.md

-- 👨‍💻 All of my projects are available at  [gitHub.com/irriss-nn](gitHub.com/irriss-nn)
+- 👨‍💻 All of my projects are available at  [My Github](https://github.com/irriss-nn)

 - 💬 Ask me about **Backend, Frontend, Python, Java, C, C++, Javascript, Android Studio**